qri-io/rfcs/text/0012-CLI-commands.md

 ### Synopsis

 Search datasets & peers that match your query.
 Search pings the qri registry.
 Any dataset that has been published to the registry is available for search.

+Search will match datasets based on the meta title, keyword, and theme.

 ```
 qri search [flags] <search term>